Press Room

 Scientific literacy survey results 690x294

-Cleveland, OH—September 15, 2021—With crises such as the COVID-19 pandemic and disasters caused by climate change dominating headlines and people’s lives—and at a time when the American public is deeply divided on a broad range of issues—a new national poll developed by the Cleveland Museum of Natural History (CMNH) and conducted by the Marist Poll reveals that a vast majority of Americans trust science and think public understanding of scientific information is necessary.
+Cleveland, OH—September 15, 2021—With crises such as the COVID-19 pandemic and disasters caused by climate change dominating headlines and people’s lives—and at a time when the American public is deeply divided on a broad range of issues—a new national poll developed by the Cleveland Museum of Natural History and conducted by the Marist Poll reveals that a vast majority of Americans trust science and think public understanding of scientific information is necessary.

 The poll shows: